Questions this article answers:

 - Someone who can provide insight into the way that enterprise organizations actually work—who to target, what messaging to use, when to reach out, and so on.

-Avoiding Sales Problems: How to close in 2019 And Beyond
+Avoiding Sales Mistakes and How to Avoid Them: 2019 And Beyond

 There was a time when the best salespeople could make it rain with only a deck and demo.
 Those times, it seems, are long gone.
 Today’s successful sales teams need to know their prospects intimately, and that’s not going to come from any tool on the market.
 And since conducting dead-end meetings with prospects costs salespeople nearly $39,000 a year, going in blind is seriously hurting your bottom line.